 The Leica M camera system was really new to me when I first picked one up back in February 2018 with a mint, black Leica M9 – the first full-frame digital Leica had put into production almost a decade ago.
 I bought the camera from a member on an online forum with a used price that would make most photographers gawk in shock for a camera that was almost 10 years old at that point.
 However, after getting my feet wet with the Leica Q during a test drive at my local Leica Boutique store in DC (and soon buying one afterwards), the price of entry was something I was willing to pay to enter the legendary M family as the Q was my gateway drug.
-With their unique rangefinder experience, Leica cameras are also known for their legendary rendering from their glass paired with their proprietary sensor, which the photos have a more life-like and organic feel where the images have a three-dimensional look to them due to the high levels of micro-contrast that Leica is known for.
+With their unique rangefinder experience, Leica cameras were also known for their legendary rendering from their glass paired with their proprietary sensor, which the photos have a more life-like and organic feel where the images have a three-dimensional look to them due to the high levels of micro-contrast that Leica is known for.

 To caveat, I’m not a wedding photographer by any means, but fortunate enough to be a guest to several weddings from my closest friends - affording me the opportunity to document these events of their lives.

 One of the things that I had to get used to were some of the limitations of the camera (if you call it that).
 Using a Leica M rangefinder is a visceral experience that rely on the user’s technique and it responds to its will.

 If you mess up the shot - it’s on you.
 Not the camera.

 There is no autofocus to help you focus on the subject for you like a modern digital camera, which we all take for granted now, and the photographer also had to be cognizant of the other two settings such as the ISO and shutter speed.
 The three points of the exposure triangle.

 At first, these limitations were intimidating to me.
 I knew that the experience of shooting a rangefinder would be new to me, but knowing how quickly I can screw up a shot was something I had to shake off.